-The independent auditor's report of the Auditor General for Wales to the members of Gwynedd Council as administering authority for Gwynedd Pension FundOpinion on the financial statements
+The independent auditor's report of the Auditor General for Wales to the members of Cyngor Gwynedd as administering authority for the Gwynedd Pension Fund

+Opinion on financial statements

-I have audited the financial statements of Gwynedd Pension Fund for the year ended 31 March 2021 under the Public Audit (Wales) Act 2004.
-Gwynedd Pension Fund's financial statements comprise the fund account, the net assets statement and the related notes, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2020-21.
+I have audited the financial statements of the Gwynedd Pension Fund for the year ended 31 March 2024 under the Public Audit (Wales) Act 2004.
+The Gwynedd Pension Fund's financial statements comprise the fund account, the net assets statement and the related notes, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2024.